rodrigoalexandre/sam-eeg-stress-convneuralnetwork/dataset/README.txt

-The original-sam-dataset.csv file was not uploaded here because it is too large.
+The dataset used in this study is publicly available at https://doi.org/10.6084/m9.figshare.14562090.v1